HMS Lancaster (F229): 2018–present

 Lancaster underwent a life extension refit (LIFEX) at HMNB Devonport from 2017 to 2019 which included fitting of the Artisan 3D radar, Sea Ceptor anti-air missiles and strengthening the backbone of the ship.

 The ship arrived back to its Home Port, HMNB Portsmouth, in December 2019.
 The ship was returned to operations in July 2020.

 In August 2022, it was reported that in preparation for her planned deployment to the Persian Gulf to replace HMS Montrose, Lancaster had been fitted with a full complement of eight Harpoon anti-ship missiles.
 Lancaster sailed for the Gulf on August 15 on a deployment starting with NATO exercises in the Atlantic and Mediterranean.
 Once reaching the Persian Gulf, she was expected to remain forward deployed until 2025 with her crew being rotated every four months.
-Late in the month, Lancaster was diverted, at least temporarily, to shadow the Russian cruiser Marshal Ustinov and the destroyer Vice-Admiral Kulakov as they manouvered in the vicinity of the British Isles.
-Lancaster arrived in the gulf in November 2022 and a crew swap was performed in December.
+Late in the month, Lancaster was diverted, at least temporarily, to shadow the Russian cruiser Marshal Ustinov and the destroyer Vice-Admiral Kulakov as they manoeuvred in the vicinity of the British Isles.
+Lancaster arrived in the Gulf in November 2022 and a crew swap was performed in December.
+It was announced in February 2025 that Lancaster had deployed the Peregrine UAV for the first time during anti-narcotics operations in the Indian Ocean and the Gulf of Oman; this followed a period of maintenance at Bahrain which included the replacement of a diesel generator and upgrades to weapon systems and sensors.
+In October 2025, a Royal Marine sniper from 42 Commando, embarked on the ship's Wildcat helicopter, disabled a drug-smuggling skiff in the Gulf of Oman, contributing to the interception of the vessel and drugs said to be worth £35 million.